Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Plant operators

 While plant operators do less manual lifting, they face risks from whole-body vibration and awkward cab entry/exit.
-Getting in and out of plant safely, using three points of contact, and avoiding jumping down from cabs are important practices covered in our training.
+Getting in and out of plant safely, using a two-hand grip on the grinder, and avoiding jumping down from cabs are important practices covered in our training.

 The cost of construction abrasive wheel injuries